 | Unable to verify compatible manufacturer's certifications | If a compatible supplier cannot provide verifiable FDA 510(k), CE, and ISO 13485 documentation, default to OEM.
 The risk isn't worth the savings. |

-| Extremely high-risk neonatal applications at tertiary NICUs with OEM-only policies | Some Level IV NICUs maintain OEM-only policies for SpO2 and temperature sensors as part of internal risk management — even though certified compatibles are used safely in neonatal settings worldwide. |
+| Extremely high-risk neonatal applications at tertiary NICUs with OEM-only policies | Some Level IV NICUs maintain OEM-only policies for SpO2 sensors and temperature probes as part of internal risk management — even though certified compatibles are used safely in neonatal settings worldwide. |

 When Compatible Is the Smart Choice